signalpoint/DrupalGap/docs/07_Blocks/Block_Visibility_Rules.md

 Here are some examples of block visibility rules placed into the `settings.js` file:

-## Show Block in Content Region, only on User Login and Registration Forms
+## Show Block in Content Region, only on for logged in users

 ```
 drupalgap.settings.blocks.my_theme = {